yellow-stevens23/OpenGLHouse/README.md

 # OpenGLHouse
 3D House model with Camera class and textures.
-This requires OpenGL to work and also stb_image.h (available from https://github.com/nothings/stb/blob/master/stb_image.h ) and OpenGL Mathematics - GLM available from here: https://glm.g-truc.net/0.9.5/api/index.html
+This requires OpenGL to work and also OpenGL Mathematics - GLM available from here: https://glm.g-truc.net/0.9.5/api/index.html

+This is now updated to run without stb_image.
+I have reinvented the wheel!
+I wanted to practice loading images, and this is the result.
+So it illustrates how to load BMP files as well as creating an object in a world you can move around in.

 This is more complex 3D object with textures.
 It includes a Texture class and a Camera class.
 The Camera Class is heavily based on the work of Ben Cook who produced a udemy course on OpenGL.
 Do check it out.